chargehound/chargehound-slate/source/includes/_integration.md

 ### Testing webhooks

-You can create a test mode [webhook](#webhooks) in the Chargehound dashboard on the Webhooks & API tab of your team settings page [here](https://www.chargehound.com/dashboard/settings/api#webhook-urls).
+You can create a test mode [webhook](#webhooks) in the Chargehound dashboard on the webhooks & API tab of your team settings page [here](https://www.chargehound.com/dashboard/settings/api#webhook-urls).
 The webhook will only send notifications for disputes created in the Chargehound test mode.
-For testing locally, we recommend using a tool like [ultrahook](http://www.ultrahook.com/) to forward the webhooks to a developement machine.
+For testing locally, we recommend using a tool like [ultrahook](http://www.ultrahook.com/) to forward the webhooks to a development machine.
 Once you have tested, remember to configure a live mode webhook.

 ## Using a job queue